Skip to main content

 Growth spurts

 Feeding more often is called cluster feeding.
-It may last for 2 to 3 days and then your baby will settle back into a similar pattern to before.
+It may last for 2 to 3 days.
+Then your baby will settle back into a similar pattern to before.

-Feeding your baby upon demand will help increase your milk supply to meet their growing appetite.
+Feeding your baby responsively will help increase your milk supply to meet their growing appetite.

-During a growth spurt, your baby may seem hungry all the time and your breasts can feel empty.
-This is because your baby is taking the milk as it is made and not allowing time for your breasts to feel full.
+During a growth spurt, your baby may seem hungry all the time and your breasts can feel soft.

 Growth spurts may happen when your baby reaches: